asreview/asreview/docs/source/datasets.rst

 Datasets
 ========

-To perform an automated systematic review, ASReview requires a dataset representing all papers obtained in a systematic search.
+To perform an systematic review, ASReview LAB requires a dataset representing all documents or publications obtained in a systematic search.
 To create such a dataset for a systematic review, typically an online library search is performed for all studies related to a particular topic.

 Each entry in the dataset should hold metadata on a paper.
 Mandatory metadata